Items marked with orange can be irritating and over-drying, especially to acne-prone skin.

 [The prices listed above may change at any time and in some cases do not include shipping.]

 I have been using this for about 2 weeks.
 Previously I was using Dove but I was finding it to be drying.
 I figured I would switch to a cream cleanser for a while.
 I tried Cerave (both foaming and hydrating) and both caused breakouts in places there was none before.
-I read that sometimes ceramides clog pore up for some and so, I stopped using them and any thing else for a bit.
+I read that sometimes ceramides clog pores for some and so, I stopped using them and any thing else for a bit.
 I began using this because they sell travel sized bottles for 2 bucks at the local pharmacy.
 Being both broke and kinda ugly I thought what have I got to lose?

 So far, Ive only lost three dollars.
 Gains? soft, even toned skin that I get compliments on, wow that's thrilling, but it may be temporary.
 Will update in three weeks.